mickpletcher/PiHole/README.md

 ### Tip 6 — Give Pi-hole a Static IP Address

-Pi-hole needs to always be reachable at the same IP address on your network.
-If your router assigns it a different IP address after a reboot, all devices on your network will lose internet access until the DNS settings are updated.
+Pi-hole works as your DNS server, which means every device on your network sends requests to it by its IP address.
+If your router ever assigns Pi-hole a different IP address — after a reboot, for example — those requests will fail and every device on your network will lose internet access until the address is corrected.

+The fix is to make sure Pi-hole always gets the same IP address.
+There are two ways to do this.

+**Option A — Set a DHCP reservation on your router (recommended for beginners):**

-**The easiest fix** is to log into your router's admin panel and set up a DHCP reservation for your Pi-hole.
-This tells your router to always give Pi-hole the same IP address.
-The exact steps vary by router brand — search for "DHCP reservation" plus your router model if you are unsure how to do this.
+Log into your router's admin panel and look for a section called **DHCP Reservations**, **Static DHCP**, or **Address Reservation**.
+Find your Pi-hole in the list of connected devices and reserve its current IP address so the router always issues the same one.
+The exact menu name varies by router brand.
+Search for "DHCP reservation" plus your router model name if you cannot find it.

+**Option B — Set a static IP on the Pi-hole device itself:**

+Connect to your Pi-hole over SSH and edit its network configuration directly.
+This is more advanced and the exact steps depend on whether your Pi-hole runs on Raspberry Pi OS, Ubuntu, or another Linux distribution.
+Search for "set static IP" plus your Linux distribution name for step-by-step instructions.

 ---